mongodb-partners/Atlas_to_Redshift/README.md

 The data from/to MongoDB Atlas can be migrated in two step approach

 ### Step 1: One-Time Load
 MongoDB Atlas has direct connectors with  Apache Spark.
-Using the spark connectors the data is migrated from MongoDB Atlas to Redshift at one time
+Using the spark connectors the data is migrated from MongoDB Atlas to Redshift as one time load.

 ### Step2: Real-Time Data Sync
-With the help of the MongoDB Atlas triggers, the data changes in the database can be continuously written to S3 bucket.
+With the help of the MongoDB Atlas triggers or AWS MSK,  any delta changes to the database can be continuously written to S3 bucket.
 From the S3 bucket data can be loaded into the Redshift either through schedule AWS Glue jobs or can be accessed as an external tables.

-In this demonstration we attempt to provided step by step approach for each of these scenarios.
+In this demonstration we provided step by step approach for each of these scenarios.

 ## Pre-requisite:
 a) Good understanding of AWS Redshift , Glue and S3 services